igniti0n/Themer/README.md

 #### Use themed views in your view

 In your theme, all assets correspond to their themed versions.
-So, buttonAssets define how 'ThemedButton' looks like.
+So, 'ButtonAssets' define how 'ThemedButton' looks like.

 Instead